 Film Aesthetics, Film Genre Theory, Christianity and Film

-I teach by trying to tie my curricular materials to a living context.
-Often this means cross-referencing materials until students understand them within their own frame of reference.
+When I teach, I always try to tie my curricular materials to both the Word of God and common human experience.
+Often this means cross-referencing materials until my students find a way to understand them within a larger frame of reference.
 So, for example, in discussing literary appreciation, I may show a clip of an artistic performance twenty years before that was heralded as important, but which has lost its effectiveness for the present generation.
 This then leads to a discussion of what has changed and how our perceptions about art are colored by our cultural or generational biases.
-Students who engage in this discussion are then more curious to learn some of the objective standards of aesthetic evaluation that have been proposed through the years.
-I want the students to embrace what I am teaching as relevant to their own three-dimensional lives in this fallen world, a world which can only be saved as it has been, through the grace of our Lord Jesus and His atonement.
+Students who engage in this discussion may then become more curious to learn some of the objective standards of aesthetic evaluation that have been proposed through the years, and how these usually reflect biblical principles.